 You can create brand communications (verbal, digital, and online) that resonate with the employers you want to work for.

 And it’s up to you to understand personal branding and take control of your brand.

-First, you have to do the back-end personal branding work.
-Use my 5 part series on building your brand.
+First, you have to do the initial personal branding work.
+Use my Personal Branding Worksheet.

 10 Things You May Not Know About Personal Branding

 Once you understand your brand, here are some of the benefits that come with knowing and communicating your brand: